 Betting on equity should imply that you believe in the vision of the company and that you have immense faith in the people you’re working with.
 At the end of the day, those things will impact how much your equity is worth more than any of the aforementioned advice.

 With the exception of health insurance, benefits are less numerous and less generous at startups than they are at established companies.
 Very few startups offer 401k plans; even fewer provide employer matching.
-The startups I’ve seen or been at that offered 401k plans instituted them because there was some bloc of employees who wanted to put away more than $5k per year ($5k is the maximum you can do on your own via an IRA).
+The startups I’ve seen or been at that offered 401k plans instituted them because there was some bloc of employees who wanted to put away more than $5k per year ($5k is the maximum you can set aside on your own via an IRA).

 Startups that have raised funding of any sort should provide your health insurance and they should pick up most if not all of the bill.
 If the startup doesn’t offer a healthcare plan, it should reimburse you for an individual health care plan.
 The more generous of startups will provide you with dental coverage.

 The difficult part of negotiating a startup job offer is learning the inside baseball.
 If you can get past the jargon that you never saw until today, you’ll find that, like most negotiations, it boils down to math and common sense.

 There are plenty of things to adapt to when you switch to startup life – culture, work hours, individual autonomy – but unless you’re committed to joining at the seed stage or earlier, a jarring compensation reduction isn’t one of them.